UGentBiomath/COVID19-Model/data/README.md

 #### QALY model

+##### life_table_model

 + `Life_tables_Belgium.csv` contains belgiam life tables for different years and each gender.
 A copy containing only the necessary information for the most recent year (2019) was placed in the data/covid19_DTM/interim folder under the name: 'Life_table_Belgium_2019.csv'.
 Data obtained from: https://statbel.fgov.be/nl/themas/bevolking/sterfte-en-levensverwachting/sterftetafels-en-levensverwachting .
 + `QoL_scores_Belgium_2018.csv` contains quality of life scores for the Belgian population calculated from the 2018 health survey under the EuroQOL 5 scale.
 The data was interpoletad to fit the main model's age bins and was placed in the data/covid19_DTM/interim under the name: 'QoL_scores_Belgium_2018_v1.cs'.
 Data obtained from: https://hisia.wiv-isp.be/SitePages/Home.aspx .
-+ `costs_hospital_belgium.csv` contains the reported total costs of medical treatment per disease category in Belgium for 2018.
-The data was corrected for inflation, combined with cost per QALY information and placed in data/covid19_DTM/interim folder under the name: 'hospital_data_qaly.xlsx'.
-Data obtained from: https://tct.fgov.be/webetct/etct-web/html/fr/index.jsp .
++ `De_Wilder_QoL_scores.xlsx` contains two datasheets: 1) QoL_scores, 2) prevalence_comorbidities.
+The QoL_scores sheet contains the quality-of-life (QoL) scores per number of chronical diseases in the Belgian population.
+The prevalence_comorbidities sheet contains a calculation of the chronical disease distribution of the Belgian population.
+Data obtained from Lisa Van Wilder.

+##### long_COVID

++ `Long_COVID_prevalence.csv` contains the dynamical fraction of individuals reporting at least one symptom, up to 12 months post-COVID-19.
+For three severities of COVID-19: Mild, Moderate, Severe-Critical.
+Data extracted from: Wynberg et al. (2022) Evolution of coronavirus disease 2019 (covid-19) symptoms during the first 12 months after illness onset.

+##### postponement_non_covid_care

 + `hec03946-sup-0001-supplementary material.docx` contains supply-side cost-effectiveness thresholds and elasticities per disease group and age for the Netherlands.
 The data was used to estimate the cost per QALY gained per disease group.
 It was subsequently corrected for inflation, combined with costs of medical treatment and  and placed in data/covid19_DTM/interim folder under the name: 'hospital_data_qaly.xlsx'.
-Suplementary material of :Stadhouders, N., Koolman, X., Dijk, C., Jeurissen, P., and Adang, E. (2019).
+Suplementary material of: Stadhouders, N., Koolman, X., Dijk, C., Jeurissen, P., and Adang, E. (2019).
 The marginal benefits of healthcare spending in the Netherlands: Estimating cost-effectiveness thresholds using a translog production function.
 Health Economics, 28(11):1331–1344.

-+ `De_Wilder_QoL_scores.xlsx` contains two datasheets: 1) QoL_scores, 2) prevalence_comorbidities.
-The QoL_scores sheet contains the quality-of-life (QoL) scores per number of chronical diseases in the Belgian population.
-The prevalence_comorbidities sheet contains a calculation of the chronical disease distribution of the Belgian population.
-Data obtained from Lisa Van Wilder.
+###### Technische Cel voor de Verwerking van de Gegevens met betrekking tot de Ziekenhuizen

++ `download_20xx.xls` contains, for every disease group of the Major Diagnostic Groups (MDC), the total number of hospital stays in Belgium in year 20xx, as well as the total costs.
+Obtained from "Technische Cel voor de verwerking van de gegevensmet betrekking tot de ziekenhuizen": https://tct.fgov.be/webetct/etct-web/html/nl/index.jsp.

+###### UZG

+`MZG 20XX.xlsx` contains for every patient hospitalized in the Ghent University Hospital during year 20XX the 1) Type of hospitalization, 2) Age of the patient (binned per 5 years age), 3) Date of hospitalization, date of hospital discharge, 4) Pathology (MDC classification).
+These data were obtained from the Ghent University Hospital (ethical advice BC-11147) and are confidential.

 #### VOCs